brand icon Mar4

 This Ocean Ikat Alice Petal Hem Skort is another great option for golf and athleisure.
 Peter Millar makes wonderful golf clothes, and I’ve loved everything I’ve ordered from there.
 Pair this skirt with a white or light blue polo, and you’re good to go.

-Golf Tops
+The Best Golf Tops for Women

 Like I mentioned above, I prefer to wear tops and dresses with collars since most courses require that.
 And even when a course doesn’t require ladies to wear collars, I feel more appropriate in one.
 If you’re new to golf and working on building out some outfits, I’d recommend just one good white collared shirt.
 Moisture-wicking polos and sleeveless tops are popular choices, but there are also stylish quarter-zips and lightweight pullovers for layering.
 Peter Millar’s polos are my favorite because they have a refined fit and are made from high-quality fabric that holds up over time.